 Enhance your clinical practice by attending this dynamic conference exploring the intersection of conventional and integrative approaches to gastrointestinal health.
 Through expert-led presentations, we'll review some of the most commonly prescribed medications for GI disorders — including therapies for acid suppression, motility support, infection management, and inflammation control — while addressing challenges like long-term side effects and microbiome health.
 You'll also discover evidence-based herbal and lifestyle strategies that can complement or optimize pharmacologic treatments.
 Whether you're managing simple GI complaints or complex inflammatory conditions, this program offers practical insights to help you personalize patient care, minimize risks, and promote long-term gut wellness.
 Join colleagues and thought leaders for a fresh, integrative look at gastrointestinal pharmacotherapy!

 NUNM is accredited by the North American Naturopathic Continuing Education Accreditation Council (NANCEAC).
-This activity qualifies for 12.0 CEUs (specialty credits pending).
+This activity qualifies for 12.0 Pharmacology (Total 12.0 CEUs).

 Webinar Details: